 ABOUT THE AUTHOR - MY STORY

 Hi!
-My name is Katrina Liu and I’m proud to call myself an American-born-Chinese /Taiwanese mom and children’s book author from San Francisco.
+My name is Katrina Liu and I’m proud to call myself an American-born-Chinese /Taiwanese mom of 2 and children’s book author from San Francisco, CA.

 I grew up in the 80s/90s and went to a predominantly white elementary school.
-I was EXTREMELY shy and insecure as a child.
 I pushed away everything about my culture because of how badly I wanted to fit in with the other kids.
 I purposely stopped speaking Chinese at home and hated eating Chinese food.
-I was trying to erase so much of myself that in the 6th grade, my school forgot to put my picture in the yearbook.
-My ENTIRE grade only had 30 kids ---I was that forgettable.
+I never truly appreciated my heritage until I became an adult.

 When I got my own computer and began to channel my creative energy into teaching myself graphic design.
-I spent all my free time on the computer.
 I remember my mother’s nagging voice yelling at me about how I was wasting my life away.
-I had dreams of becoming an artist, but like most Asian households, that path was not an acceptable choice.
+I had dreams of career in the arts, but like most Asian households, that path was not an acceptable choice.

-Instead, I pursued a career in business, got my MBA, and eventually ended up in Silicon Valley as a product manager in tech.
+Instead, I studied business, got my MBA, and eventually ended up in Silicon Valley as a product manager in tech.
 In my 20s, I was left with all these preconceived ideas about earning a stable income and climbing the corporate ladder.

-After a decade of rinse and repeat in my professional career, I became a mom.
-It’s amazing how much your perspective and priorities change when you bring a child into this world.
-As I watched my daughter, Mina, grow, I witnessed the pure joy she has when drawing with a crayon or creating her own world with play-doh.
-It reminded me of myself when I was in her shoes and this made me realize how much I missed the arts.
-After late hours in the office, I’d rush home in excitement to read bedtime stories with her.
+After a decade in my professional career, I became a mom.
+As I watched my first daughter, Mina, grow, I witnessed the pure joy she has when drawing with a crayon or creating her own world with play-doh.
+It made me realize how much I missed the arts.
+After late hours in the office, I’d rush home with excitement to read bedtime stories to her.
 We’d cuddle, admire the colorful illustrations and giggle as I made funny voices as I read.

-That’s how I came up with this crazy idea to write my own bilingual children’s book in both Chinese and English for non-native speakers.
-I took out my savings to publish my first book and... it was so rewarding!
-There was nothing more fulfilling than creating something that was meaningful to me and my daughter.
-Since then, I’ve published several books inspired by my daughter.
+That’s how I came up with the idea to write my own bilingual children’s books in both Chinese and English for non-native speaking families like ours.
+There was nothing more fulfilling than creating something that was meaningful to me and my children.

 Fluency in a language is most easily gained if a child is exposed within the first few years of life.
 I created these books for non-native speakers and like-minded parents interested in fostering the development of dual-language with their children.

-My mission is to add more Asian faces into the world of children’s books and to leave a legacy for my daughter by creating books where she can see herself reflected in them.
+My mission is to add more Asian faces into the world of children’s books and to leave a legacy for my daughters by creating books where they can see themselves reflected in them.

-As an independent author, this passion project is self-funded, so I really appreciate your support.
-If you support my mission to add more Asian representation to children’s books or share my values in dual language learning, I hope you will share my books with your community, friends, and family.
+As an independent author, this passion project is self-funded.
+If you support my mission to add more Asian representation to children’s books and dual language learning, I hope you will share my books with your community, friends, and family.

 To learn more, Chalk Academy has interviewed me about my process and project.
 You can read the interview here.